 She was nearly to the edge of the woods when her vision began to blur and her body began to lose strength.
 She could see the lights of the houses and hear the rumble of car engines, but it didn’t matter.
 Her body was done.
 There was nothing she could do.
 With tears streaming down her cheeks, she collapsed to the ground in an exhausted heap.
 Relief spread through her body the second she hit the ground, expelling all the tension, tremors, and jolts she had been subjected to for who knows how long.
 Her eyes closed and she breathed in the scent of damp soil.
 Her body relaxed and she gave in to the darkness without hesitation.
 The last thing she thought before surrendering completely was: who knew rocks and roots could be so comfortable.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, silver_clawsWrite a Review